anishathalye/notary/README.md

 - [Racket]
 - [Rosette]
 - [bin2coe]
-- [rtl] --- our Yosys to Rosette compiler, and the core deterministic start verification implementation
+- [rtlv] --- our Yosys to Rosette compiler, and the core deterministic start verification implementation

 ## Overview